AnotherCreator/Forum-Web-Domain-Application/README.md

 ### Database Management with MySQL
 By working with mySQL to store and manage various domain entities, I aim to strengthen my skills in designing efficient and reliable database structures.
+At the same time, I get the chance of learning how to configure a new custom database developer user which only has access to this project's DB rather than operating on root/admin authority levels.
+This will help mock an actual working environment where the developer might only have access to DBs related to their work.

 ### Comprehensive Testing Strategies with JUnit
 The comprehensive suite of JUnit tests incorporated into this project allows me to learn and implement